 Earl Hazell is the Founder, Executive and Artistic Director of Jazzoperetry® , Inc.: the American company which will produce his sixteen-piece jazz, vocal and poetry ensemble OUR WOMEN NOW, and currently produces the flagship recital series Earl and Alexis: AMERICAN SONGS.

 Earl and Alexis live in Tempe, AZ.

-Internationally, Alexis worked with the Living Arts, Inc. European tour of Porgy and Bess throughout Russia, Poland, Greece, Latvia and Estonia.
+Since 2008, Alexis has participated in more than one hundred and twenty performances of The Gershwins’ masterwork, Porgy and Bess with touring companies – produced on the eight-show per week musical theater-touring model.
+On tour, she performed on every level: from an understudy in the ensemble to principal artist.
+She has sung the roles of Maria, Lily and Strawberry Woman in Russia, Poland, Greece, Latvia, and Switzerland.
 These critically acclaimed performances were in collaboration with the Mikhailovsky Opera in St. Petersburg, the Moscow Philharmonic, and the Polish National Opera of Warsaw in June, leading to her debut in the principal role Maria at the Kuressaare Operadays Festival in Estonia.

 Download Artist Resumes